DIY eGPU 101: How to Build an External GPU by Yourself in 2023

 At last, you might also need to own a PCIe 16x to 16x Powered Flexible Riser.
 It is a cheap peripheral that will not disturb your budget.
 However, some of the cards will not demand this equipment.

-This assembly stage is quite easy.
+This assembly stage is relatively easy.
 You’ll mostly need to do some plugging and light manual work.

 The last step in the DIY eGPU process is driver installation.
 You have to download the required graphics drivers before operating the eGPU.
 However, you can locate the drivers from the manufacturer’s website.

-This step is very easy, just head over to AMD’s or Nvidia’s website, select your GPU model and download the drivers.
+This step is very easy, head over to AMD’s or Nvidia’s website, select your GPU model, and download the drivers.
 These drivers are needed for your GPU to perform at max performance.

 Also, make sure you download the latest drivers and update the drivers whenever there’s an update.